Veyronixx/sychonix.com/src/pages/testnet/prysm/cheatsheet.md

   color: #e5e5e5 !important; /* Text color for labels */
   margin-left: 0.1rem !important; /* Align left with a bit of indentation */ }
-/* Adjust spacing for the specific label 'Create New Validator' */ .cheat-sheet-container label[for="ivalidator"] {
-  margin-bottom: 0 !important; /* Remove bottom margin */
-  margin-top: 0 !important; /* Remove top margin to move it up */
-  padding: 0 !important; /* Remove any padding */
-}

 .cheat-sheet-container .copy-btn {
   position: absolute; /* Position relative to the nearest positioned ancestor */